-The popular day trips in Austria are small-gifts of nature and a perfect way to dig into the rich historical and cultural background of Europe.
+The popular day trips in Austria are small gifts of nature and a perfect way to dig into the rich historical and cultural background of Europe.
 A tour to the continent, is incomplete, without knowing its past or enjoying the dynamic scenic landscape.
 Austria lives up to the tourist expectation in this context.
 Only, it must be toured in its entirety.
 So, which route should we take, let us find out now?

 To get up-close with the old-world charm of Europe, one must visit Hallstatt – a lakeside village, which is also one of the oldest in Austria.
 It is nestled in the typical scenic beauty of Europe and the journey to the village is full of stunning mountain views and lakes in the Austrian Alps.

 On reaching Hallstatt, you can not not notice its medieval settings, reflected in the half-timbered buildings and the traditional Market Square.
 As you tour, local and traditional handicrafts can be seen everywhere around in the boutique shops.
 Gmunden is the official handicrafts center that makes Hallstatt a heritage retreat in the dramatic backdrop of mountains.
+It is one of the best day trips in Austria.

 From Hallstatt to Dachstein Mountain is a total panorama shift.
 Get ready for a bit of soft-trekking to reach the real gem of the place- the Dachstein Ice Caves.
 Trekking up to the entrance of the Ice Caves is a bit of an effort but totally worth it.
 The vivid display of Austrian Alps and the lush vegetation will keep you mesmerized during the short trek.
 And it gets better as you enter the Dachstein Ice Caves.

 Be ready to experience the chill because it is freezing inside the caves.
 There are huge boulders of ice, formed naturally and cut in different shapes and sizes.
 It is amazing and intriguing to see how so much of ice is being formed inside the cave while the temperature outside is 20 degrees Celsius.
+If you are originally visiting this place, then you can also take day trips to Austria from here!

 If you are in mood for some alpine hiking, 5-fingers in Obertraun is the perfect stop for you.
 Blessed with splendid views of the Austrian Alps, the scenery here is absolutely breathtaking.
 Chilly winds make it a dreamy escape especially if you love cold weather.